 Technology now touches every part of our lives.
 The amount of data available in the business world and financial markets is exploding.
 Businesses, government, consumers, investors, policymakers and others face major challenges as well as opportunities to adapt to the results of the fast-moving flow of information.
-The UCLA Anderson Master of Science in Business Analytics is a 13 month program that will give you the tools to become a leader in this rapidly evolving and in-demand field.
+The UCLA Anderson Master of Science in Business Analytics is a 15 month on-campus program--September 2019 to December 2020-- that will give you the tools to become a leader in this rapidly evolving and in-demand field.

 About Our Program